rille111/OpenSource.uTorrent.Extensions/README.md

 * Configure BitTorrent/Utorrent:
 	* Preferences - Advanced - Web UI: Enable it, set login & pass, set port
 	* Prererences - Advanced - Filter on "token" set 'auth' to false and 'auth_filter' to 0
+* Clear all labels for all torrents (this program relies on it!)
 * Call the .exe file manually or
 * Call the .exe file in BitTorrent/UTorrent whenever a torrent changes state
 * Call the .exe every 10 minute, by creating a Task in Task Schedule (use the exported .xml)